Kabongosalomon/task-dataset-metric-extraction/README.md

 ## Steps to run the program

+The following procedure, suppose that you are using a linux OS, if otherwise kindly just clone the repo and rebuild the project.

 1. Clone this repository (https://github.com/Kabongosalomon/task-dataset-metric-extraction/tree/trainTest) or clone a particular branch `git clone -b trainTest https://github.com/Kabongosalomon/task-dataset-metric-extraction.git`.
 2. move to the cloned directory `cd task-dataset-metric-extraction`